acend/quarkus-techlab/content/en/docs/02.0/25_reactive-programming.md

 }
 ```

-To consume the producer's REST API we create a `@RestClient`.
-Create a new interface `..consumer.boundary.DataService` and annotate it with:
+To consume the producer's REST API we create a `@RestClient` named `data-service`.
+Create a new interface `DataService` and annotate it with:

 ```java